Queues as stores reopen for first time since March lockdown

-Queues have formed at stores across England as thousands of non-essential shops pulled up their shutters for the first time since March.
+Queues formed at stores across England as thousands of non-essential shops pulled up their shutters for the first time since March.

 Customers are being encouraged to go out and spend but to “be sensible” in their approach, as the Government seeks to begin reopening the economy “gradually and carefully”.